List of Green Lanterns: Raker Qarrigat

 The Green Lantern of Sector 38, Raker Qarrigat first appeared in Green Lantern 80-Page Giant #3 (2000).
 He was created by Scott Beatty and primarily operates on Apokolips.

 Reever of Xanshi

-Sector 1313; First appeared in Green Lantern (vol. 2) #130 (July 1980): "The Trial of Arkkis Chummuck: Indictment".
+Sector 1313; first appeared in Green Lantern (vol. 2) #130 (July 1980): "The Trial of Arkkis Chummuck: Indictment".

 Remnant Nod

 Sector 1132; Noted for opposing political oppression.
 Killed by Red Lantern Corps member Atrocitus.

 Rori Dag

-Sector 1234; The first Green Lantern.
+Sector 1234; Rori Dag was the first Green Lantern.

 Rot Lop Fan

 Rot Lop Fan is one of several unorthodox members of the Green Lantern Corps created by Alan Moore in Tales of the Green Lantern Corps Annual #3 (1987).
 After his introduction, he later occasionally appears in Green Lantern Corps group scenes.

 In the Tales of the Green Lantern Corps Annual #3 story "In the Blackest Night", Katma Tui is sent by the Guardians of the Universe to a lightless region of space known as the Obsidian Deeps, to recruit a new Green Lantern to protect that region of space.
-Despite the absolute darkness of the Deeps, Katma's power ring led her unerringly to a completely fearless and honest resident of the Deeps: Rot Lop Fan.
-However, as Rot Lop Fan's species had evolved in darkness, they had no concept of light and color, and thus Katma was unable to explain how the power ring worked (it projects solid rays of light manifested by the bearer's will power).
+Despite the absolute darkness of the Deeps, Katma's power ring leads her to a completely fearless and honest resident of the Deeps: Rot Lop Fan.
+However, as Rot Lop Fan's species had evolved in darkness, they had no concept of light and color, and thus Katma was unable to explain how the power ring worked.

 Realizing that his species operates by hearing, Katma coaches him to create a hand bell with the ring, and describes the Green Lantern Corps as the "F-Sharp Bell Corps" — "F-Sharp" being a reassuring note for his race in the same manner that green is a reassuring color, and the ring's powers in terms of sound instead of light.
 She also composes a new oath for him to recite: